mattmcgiv/scryp-android-pre-alpha/README.md

 ## License

-The license for this app is TBD.
+The license for this app is [MIT](https://opensource.org/licenses/MIT).

 ## Acknowledgements
 * **Billie Thompson** - *Published the template on which this README is based* - [PurpleBooth](https://github.com/PurpleBooth)